deephdc/deep-docs/source/user/overview/architecture.rst

 For more information have a look at the `marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`_.

-.. todo:: If everyone agrees in this nomenclature, tags should be changed in the marketplace
+.. todo:: If everyone agrees in this nomenclature, tags should be changed in the marketplace.
+Also models --> modules in the marketplace navigation bar

-.. todo:: Add links to the plant classifier in Tensorflow (which is still not uploaded to the marketplace)
+.. todo:: Add links to the marketplace url of the plant classifier in Tensorflow (which is still not uploaded to the marketplace)

 The API
 =======

 The DEEPaaS API is a key component for making the modules accessible to everybody.
-It provides a graphical interface that the user can take advantage of to easily interact with the model.
+It provides a graphical interface that the user can take advantage of to easily interact with the module.
 It is available for both inference and training.
-Advanced users that want to create new models can make them :ref:`compatible with the API <user/overview/api:Integrate your model with the API>` to make them available to the whole community.
+Advanced users that want to create new modules can make them :ref:`compatible with the API <user/overview/api:Integrate your model with the API>` to make them available to the whole community.

 For more information take a look on the full :doc:`API guide <api>`.